danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

       - YOUR_FFMPEG_LAYER_ARN
 ```

-Deploy again, and when Serverless is done, upload another WebM file, and check the logs:
+Deploy again, and when Serverless is done, upload another WebM audio file, and check the logs:

 <figure>
   <img src="./img/logs-complete.png" alt="CloudWatch logs of the Lambda function that finishes executing.">
   <figcaption>The Lambda function finishes executing after about 7 seconds.</figcaption>
 </figure>

-This time we see FFmpeg completed the transcoding process, and that the Lambda had a duration of `7221.95 ms`.
+This time we see FFmpeg completes the transcoding process, and that the Lambda had a duration of `7221.95 ms`.
 If we check the output bucket now, we'll see the MP3 file!

 #### Optimizing further

 This isn't bad, but we can do better!
-Something that's very important when working with Lambda, is to _always_ performance test your functions--always make sure that a Lambda function has the _optimum_ memory size configured.
+Something that's very important when working with Lambda, is to _always_ performance test your functions.
+Or in other words, always make sure that a Lambda function has the _optimum_ memory size configured.

 This is important, because when you choose a higher memory setting, AWS will also give you an equivalent CPU boost!
-And this will usually positively impact the function's runtime duration.
+And this will usually positively impact the function's runtime duration--which means we can save costs.

 > In general, a Lambda function's **memory** and **duration** are the main factors that affect its costs.

-By default a Lambda function has a memory setting of `1024 MB`, so lets double it and compare results:
+By default a Lambda function has a memory setting of 1024 MB, so lets double it and compare results:

 ```yml
 service: audio-transcoder